Frequently Asked Questions about Parkinson’s

-Parkinson’s New Zealand has 20 divisions nationwide, as well as a National Office.
-Each division provides one or more Field Officers who are trained to help you and your family with your Parkinson’s journey.
+Parkinson’s New Zealand has 20 divisions and branches nationwide, as well as a National Office.
+Each division provides one or more Community Educators who are trained to help you and your family with your Parkinson’s journey.
 They can provide support, information and advocacy through home visits or telephone calls.

-Divisions also hold meetings, activities and education seminars for people with Parkinson’s and their carer’s.
-For more information about your local division and membership see the divisions page.
+Divisions and branches also hold meetings, activities and education seminars for people with Parkinson’s and their carers.
+For more information about your local division or branch and membership see the divisions page.